nasa/ExoMiner/explainability/README.md

 ### Feature Occlusion (zeroing out)
 In this method, `ExoMiner` is trained on the full set of features.
 In each run, a model is trained and evaluated with a feature (or group of features) zeroed-out.
 The process repeats until all groups of features were zeroed-out once.
-For a given group of features, if the score for a given example decreases, then that group of features (in combination with the remaining features) contributed positively for the PC classification.
-The problem with this approach is that zeroing out a given feature does not necessarily mean that it is not conveying any useful information for a given class, i.e., that it is neutral for the classification of the example.
+For a given group of features, if the score for the example decreases, then that group of features (in combination with the remaining features) contributed positively for the planet classification.
+The problem with this approach is that zeroing out a feature does not necessarily mean that it is not conveying any useful information for a given class, i.e., that it is neutral for the classification of the example.

 Hyper-parameters